 While Director of the Centre for Women, Peace and Security, the successful candidate will not be expected to take on large administrative roles in the Department, but will be expected to attend meetings and participate in the ongoing life of the Department.
-After 5 years, the job may require taking on a senior administrative role such as Deputy Head or Head of Department.
+Once no longer on 0.5 FTE secondment, the job may require taking on a senior administrative role in the Department such as Deputy Head or Head of Department.